 Help win Georgia and flip the Senate

-Flipping both of Georgia’s Senate seats by electing Democrats Raphael Warnock and Jon Ossoff in the special election is critical to the success of the first two years of the Biden presidency.
+Flipping both of Georgia’s Senate seats by electing Democrats Raphael Warnock and Jon Ossoff in the January 5 runoff elections is critical to the success of the first two years of the Biden presidency.
 In a year that the state delivered its 16 Electoral Votes for a Democrat for the first time in 28 years, these races are winnable if we can just register, contact, and turnout enough voters.

-Attend a virtual phone bank or a letter writing event to contact Georgia voters ahead of the January runoff elections.
+Attend a virtual phone bank event to contact Georgia voters ahead of the January runoff elections.